mapcomponents/mapcomponents/README.md

 ```
 It is necessary to statically set a different port for each project in the `project.json` file of the respective project.

+You need to statically set a different port for each project in the `project.json` file of the respective project.

 ```json
 {
   "targets": {